formentor-studio/ethereum-payment-vuejs/README.md

 ![Proceed to payment](_dev/proceed-payment.png)

-Once the payment transaction is commited in blockchain network it will be shown the detail of payments and it will appear the purchase
+Once the payment transaction is committed in blockchain will be redirected to the detail of payments contract.
+The detail will show your purchase.

 ![Payment detail](_dev/payment-detail-with-payment.png)